 The wildcard is a special character that helps us to match texts in Excel.
 This is a very handy tool.
 Excel has three characters as wildcards to use in formulas: Asterisk (*), Question mark (?), and Tilde(~).
 While using Excel, performing Find or Replace for these characters can be a problematic task.
 Here, we will use a sample data set containing Asterisk (*) and will see a couple of methods for Excel to find * character not wildcard.

-2 Easy Methods to Find * Character Not as Wildcard in Excel
+How to Find * Character Not as Wildcard in Excel: 2 Easy Methods

 In this article, we will see two simple methods to find asterisks in Excel.
 First of all, press CTRL+F and type asterisk (*) in the search box.